PacificBiosciences/HiFi-16S-workflow/README.md

 # Find the path of test dataset and replace the path in test_sample.tsv
 readlink -f test_data/test_1000_reads.fastq.gz

-# Remember to change "/path/to//xxx" to point at the correct location of
-# the databases
 nextflow run main.nf --input test_sample.tsv \
     --metadata test_metadata.tsv -profile conda \
     --dada2_cpu 32 --vsearch_cpu 32 --outdir results \
-    --vsearch_db /path/to/silva-138-99-seqs.qza \
-    --vsearch_tax /path/to/silva-138-99-tax.qza \
-    --silva_db /path/to/silvaDB \
-    --gtdb_db /path/to/gtdbDB \
-    --refseq_db /path/to/refseqDB
 ```

 To run this pipeline on your data, create the sample TSV and metadata TSV following